llucere/brainfuck-cpu/README.md

 # brainfuck cpu

+3/24/2022 - PROBABLY DISCONTINUED, i should remake a version thats pretty much assembly but brainfuck, that would be cool. features would probably include strings, macros, sub-arrays (arrays inside the giant memory tape), and some other cool features EXCEPT ARITHMETIC (ofc inc and dec). but yeah, this may be discontinued

 wip cpu, will support drawing and multithreading prob soon

 shoutout to [thatbirdguythatuknownot](https://github.com/thatbirdguythatuknownot) for helping me get the speed down from ~100ns - 120ns to ~82ns